zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

 You can create a snapshot copy PDB by executing a CREATE PLUGGABLE DATABASE … FROM … SNAPSHOT COPY statement.
 The source PDB is specified in the FROM clause.

 A snapshot copy reduces the time required to create the clone because it does not include a complete copy of the source data files.
 Furthermore, the snapshot copy PDB occupies a fraction of the space of the source PDB.
 The snapshot copy can be created in any filesystem like ext3, ext4, ntfs for local disks.
-It also supports NFS, ZFS, ACFS,etc.
+It also supports NFS, ZFS, ACFS, and ASM sparse disk groups on Oracle Exadata.

-The two main requirements for snapshot copy to work are
+The two main requirements for snapshot copy to work on our Linux filesystem are:

   - CLONEDB initialization parameter should be set to TRUE.
   - The source PDB is in Read Only mode.

 Refreshable PDBs need to be in **read only** mode in order to refresh.
 You can quickly create a Snapshot Clone PDB from the refreshable PDB and use it in reporting, test and dev environments.
 In our exercise, we will create a **Snapshot Copy PDB** from the read only PDB **OE_REFRESH**.